What is the EU GDPR?

 5. Is Alibaba Cloud GDPR compliant?

 Alibaba Cloud takes compliance and our customers’ privacy very seriously.
-We are GDPR compliant by the effective date of 25 May 2018.
+Effective May 25th 2018 Alibaba Cloud services are GDPR-ready.

 6. What concerns should I have regarding GDPR when comparing a Chinese IaaS provider to a European or American one?